Kennethnovikov100/notes/README.md

 # 2024-02-19
 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance debugging, testing, and collaboration, which are often more critical to a project's success than isolated performance boosts."

+# 2024-02-20
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance reliability and robustness."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, as it can often lead to complex and hard-to-maintain code.
+It suggests that a programmer should prioritize understanding and correctness over blindly pursuing efficiency, unless profiling data indicates that a specific part of the code is indeed a performance bottleneck.